hpateltenup/us-telecoms/README.md

 The project uses Turbo for monorepo management.
 You can run:

 - `pnpm i` - Install dependencies across all workspaces
-- `npm run dev` - Start development servers for all applications
+- `pnpm run dev` - Start development servers for all applications
 - `turbo build` - Build all applications and packages (if available)

 ## Project Management